-If you don’t want to pay for a meditation app, the app Insight Timer lets you create free timed meditations with background ambient sound.
-They also offer some free guided meditations, as well as paid guided meditations in the form of in-app purchases.
+If you don’t want to pay for a meditation app, there are apps like Insight Timer, which has been described as “the YouTube of meditation apps, that let you create free timed meditations.
+Insight Timer also offers an extensive library of free guided meditations and educational courses, as well as paid guided meditations in the form of in-app purchases from well-known instructors.

 Like starting a new exercise routine, don’t jump headfirst into meditation.
 Start out with five minutes a day until you feel more comfortable.
 Once that seems easy, increase the amount by five-minute increments.
 If starting with five minutes is too hard, begin with one minute.

 Most studies show that 20 minutes of meditating is an excellent baseline to receive both mental and physical benefits, but you don’t have to reach that in your first month.
 The best approach is to be consistent and build on your practice over time.

 Dive Deeper: Fantastic Ways To Destress Without Spending Money